Keep Them Safe

 Keep Them Learning

 We know that all kids who do not participate in educational activities over the summer experience the "Summer Slide;" they lose math and reading skills, and perform more poorly on standardized tests at the end of the summer.
 Kids from lower socioeconomic brackets experience even more of a slide than those from the upper brackets (another volunteer opportunity).
 So be sure you continue your daily routine of reading with your kids every day throughout the summer.
 And find some time to add in museums, summer camps (see links in "Keep Them Moving," above), and visits to the library.
 (The Seattle Public Library has great summer reading and education programs).
-If you are feeling really ambitious, look at starting a summer learning program at your school through Horizons.

 Keep Them Eating